 Upon completion of this course, the student will be able to:

 This is a non-credit course offering 3.54 ILUs.
 (What is ILU?)
-Average completion time for the course is 27 hours.
-The course cost is $225 per registration (with the exception of public lab employees, law enforcement, public attorneys, and federal employees – please see "Registration Information" below).
+Average completion time for the course is 15 hours.
+The course cost is $125.00 per registration.
 A certificate of completion will be issued to students successfully meeting course requirements.
+(AVAILABLE SPRING 2015)

 Table of Contents

 Unit 1: History of the Advancements in Firearm Identification

 Unit 2: Identification of Cartridge Cases and Bullets

 Unit 5: Correlation and Comparison Procedures

 Unit 6: Civil Applications

 Unit 9: Success and Setbacks

 There are no prerequisites for this class.
 A printable version of the course content is available in PDF format in the course library for future reference.
 Course readings are also available in PDF format.
 Access to an IBIS system is not required for this course.